 You can avoid this problem by using a screen-saver program.
 This turns off the video signal when the keyboard has not been used for a defined period.
 When you are ready to work with the system again, pressing a predefined key restores the image to the screen.
 Several companies produce screen-saver programs.
-Contact your IBM authorized reseller for details.
+Contact your IBM marketing representative or your IBM authorized reseller.